absence/absence.github.com/README.md

 ### Change Log

+2013-01-24 ~ Theo
+* Summary, Chapter 4: added more links, added summary to section 3.
+* More spell-checking throughout.
+* Added 'Fellow Travelers page' to GitHub Wiki with half dozen names and links
+* Added goals to Road Map

 2013-01-23 ~ Theo
 * Summary, Chapter 4: added links and text to section 2.
 Also general spell-checking.
 * Google Group: 'absence': this name is already taken.